JaydipMagan/WhatBot/README.md

 Install the python packages using the requirements file:
 `pip3 install -r requirements.txt`

+Please put your reddit app client id and client secret in the `conf.ini` file.

 To run the bot give the name of the group chat the --cache flag.
 Cache will just try use the existing user profile on chrome so you don't have to keep scanning the QR code.
 Example :